dungla2011/restreaming-remote-video-file/README.md

 # restreaming-remote-video-file
 Restreaming mp4 file from an url, allow fast forward, backward...
+It may be need to improve to limit speed client ?

 ```
 $remoteFile = "https://galaxycloud.vn/abc.mp4";